Brexit talks very likely to fail, senior EU official says - Nigeria Today

 Brexit talks very likely to fail, senior EU official says

+“Should talks fail, a “balanced, ambitious and wide-ranging” free trade agreement as envisioned by EU leaders would be impossible,’’ the official said.

+Report says following a referendum in 2016, Britain is set to withdraw from the EU on March 29, 2019.

-The post Brexit talks very likely to fail, senior EU official says appeared first on The Herald Nigeria.
+The post Brexit talks very likely to fail, senior EU official says appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share